naztronaut/RaspberryPi-Website-Uptime-Monitor/README.md

 ## Backlog items:

+For a better list of backlog items, check out the beta project on Github: https://github.com/naztronaut/RaspberryPi-Website-Uptime-Monitor/projects/1

 1. Web service access (currently in progress as a Flask app)
 2. Database integration - for reporting purposes (COMPLETE)
 3. Cron Jobs (COMPLETE)
 4. Ability to add and update cron jobs programmatically (partially complete)
 5. Notification via email (Mostly Complete)
-6. Front-End UI (not started - Planning on creating a separate Angular app that consumes the Flask Web Service endpoints)
+6. Front-End UI (in progress - Planning on creating a separate Angular app that consumes the Flask Web Service endpoints)

 Want to add an item to the backlog?
 Submit an issue.